Ashish-pawar-0910/Bodhitree-Scrapper/README.md

 # Bodhitree-Scrapper
 A simple script to notify about pending quizzes and assignments(in progress).

 This script uses Chrome version 86.
-If you have some other version, then download the respective driver from the below link and place it in the assets folder. https://sites.google.com/a/chromium.org/chromedriver/downloads
+If you have some other version, then download it's driver from the below link and place it in the assets folder. https://sites.google.com/a/chromium.org/chromedriver/downloads

 If you want to use any other browser, download the driver from the below links.